 - Advance Together: Relationships are at the core of advancing business.
-We build every relationship on trust and honesty so our clients can always rely on us as both an advisor and an ally.
-We design our relationships to be genuine, not just to be great partners but also to enable growth that is both measurable and meaningful for our clients.
+We build every relationship on trust and honesty so our clients can always rely on us as advisors and allies.
+We design our relationships to be genuine, not just to be great partners but also to enable measurable and meaningful growth for our clients.

 Step 3: Survey Culture

-Every company needs a mechanism to evaluate their corporate culture and prioritize areas where focus should be applied.
+Every company needs a mechanism to evaluate its corporate culture and prioritize areas where the focus should be applied.
 The size of your company will affect how this is done.

 How do you collect feedback on your corporate culture?

 Some companies may need to solicit a formal survey, while others may need to conduct interviews with people in key departments (or a combination of both).
-Once a survey is completed, a company will have a better idea of which cultural attributes are well engrained and which ones need to be reinforced.
+Once a survey is completed, a company will better understand which cultural attributes are well engrained and which ones need to be reinforced.

-There are 9 topics that should be covered in a successful Corporate Culture Survey:
+There are nine topics that should be covered in a successful Corporate Culture Survey: